 The response to the pandemic has led to restrictions around funerals.
 For some, this will mean they are not able to attend the funeral Mass or Liturgy of a relative or a friend, and therefore will be unable to console the bereaved and offer prayer for the soul of the deceased.

-During this challenging and difficult time it is still possible to plan ahead for the funeral, even if there are restrictions on numbers in attendance, and requirements for social distancing.
+But during this challenging and difficult time it is still possible to plan ahead for the funeral, even if there are restrictions on numbers in attendance, and requirements for social distancing.

 Parishes are encouraged to live-stream funeral services and Requiem Masses so that those who cannot attend may unite themselves to the worship in Church and pray for the deceased and the consolation of the mourners.